-3.2 PRESERVE OPEN SPACE Leader/ Partner 1.
-Continue efforts to increase the amount of protected open space in Kent in order to: O Protect important natural resources and habitats, O Protect the health of the environment, O Protect and enhance community character, O Provide active and passive recreation opportunities, and O Enhance the quality of life of residents.
+3.2 PRESERVE OPEN SPACE Leader/ Partner cies (strategies anticipated to continue over time) are identified by black text. on steps (specific tasks to implement the POCD) are identified by red italic text. ÷ 1.
+Continue efforts to increase the amount of protected open space in Kent in order to : Protect important natural resources and habitats, Protect the health of the environment, Protect and enhance community character, Provide active and passive recreation opportunities, and Enhance the quality of life of residents.
 CC KLT PZC 2.
 Recognize the Conservation Commission as the lead Town agency for coordinating open space preservation efforts.
 Town 3.
 Establish a Land Acquisition Fund to receive fee-in-lieu-of-open space payments (and/or any municipal or other funds).
 BOS BOF 4.
-Support efforts to extend and link existing and new trails and improve access to open space parcels, where appropriate. СС 5.
+Support efforts to extend and link existing and new trails and improve access to open space parcels, where appropriate.
+CC 5.
 Continue to embrace the Appalachian Trail as complementary asset to Kent.
 CC Town 6.
-Seek to create trails along the Housatonic River and to increase the number of access points in order to "un-landlock" the Housatonic River.
+Seek to create trails along the Housatonic River and to increase the number of access points in order to un-landlock the Housatonic River.
 CC KLT 7.
-Modify Section 3.8 of the Subdivision Regulations to require provision be made for preserving open space as part of every subdivision, either through: O Dedication of land (on-site or elsewhere in Kent), or O Payment of a fee in lieu of open space.
+Modify Section 3.8 of the Subdivision Regulations to require provision be made for preserving open space as part of every subdivision, either through: Dedication of land (on-site or elsewhere in Kent), or Payment of a fee in lieu of open space.
 PZC 8.
-Revisit the "open space" definitions in the Subdivision Regulations.
+Revisit the open space definitions in the Subdivision Regulations.
 PZC 9.
 Modify the Subdivision Regulations to include public access and trails as part of the open space reservation process.
 PZC 10.
 Continue to support the open space preservation efforts of the Kent Land Trust and other conservation organizations.
 CC Town